tenko/xds-2.60/misc/Editors/vscode/README.md

 This extension rely on executing the `xidetool` in order to parse files and read syntax information in the form of JSON back.
+`xidetool` is found in utils/xidetool.

-There are no pre-packaged versions of this extension, as changes to frequently.
+There are no pre-packaged versions of this extension, as changes are to frequently.

 ## Build instructions